Tiruvannamalai: Outside the Ashram

 17/2

-So this is my life, this is what I do, I mean not all the time of course, but at least part of it, pretty much each time I come out to India, or certainly it has been like this for the last few years.
-I am making the trip to Tiruvannamalai primarily in the hope of doing some quality meditation and finding inspiration in my spiritual practice by way of being in the place of the guru Bhagavan Sri Ramana Maharshi.
+So this is my life, this is what I do, I mean not all the time of course, but at least for part of it, pretty much each time I come out to India, or certainly it has been like this for the last few years.
+Guess I am making the trip to Tiruvannamalai primarily in the hope of doing some quality meditation and to find inspiration for my spiritual practice by way of being in the place of the guru Bhagavan Sri Ramana Maharshi.
 From Friday 22nd I will be staying at Ramanasramam for 6 days and nights until Thursday 28th when I return to Chennai so as to get the Shatabdi Express the following morning to take me back to Mysore on March 1st.
-Before those 6 days in the ashram I have 5 days at the Athena Hotel, a mid to upper-range place in Tiruvannamalai booked mainly because it was one of the last few which still had rooms available.
-The reason for all the hotels in Tiruvannamalai being busy, and all the ashrams too, is because it is a full moon on the 18th of the month when the town will get a lot of visitors, people in the form of pilgrims and devotees of Lord Siva who will do the moonlit walk around the holy hill Mount Arunachala.
+Before my 6 days in the ashram I have 5 days staying at the Athena Hotel, a mid to supposedly upper-range place in Tiruvannamalai booked mainly because it was one of the few which still had rooms available.
+The reason for all the hotels being booked, and all the ashrams too, is because it is a full moon on the 19th of the month when the town will get loads of visitors, people in the form of pilgrims and devotees of Lord Siva who will do the moonlit walk around the holy hill of Arunachala.
 So we shall see how the Athena Hotel stacks up, see how convenient or not its location turns out to be in regard to Ramanasramam.
-Hope it is not too far, hope that the 1 km distance from town as per the description given on Booking.com is correct and that the reality is not that they have pulled a fast one and that it is stuck out in the middle of nowhere.
-In other words I hope I will be able to walk Ramanasramam without too much in the way of hassle because if it is hassle that could be a bit of a drag.
-I shall just have to wait on that, see what the situation is when I get there.
+Hope it is not too far, hope that the 1 km distance from town as per the description given on Booking.com is correct and that the reality is not they have pulled a fast one and that it is stuck out in the middle of nowhere, in regard to which there is the distinct possibility.
+In other words I hope I will be able to walk Ramanasramam without too much in the way of hassle because if it is hassle then it could be a bit of a drag, a downer, a bummer.
+Well I shall just have to wait on that, see what the situation is when I get there.

 Hopes and fears!
-Trips are so often predicated on these two things which can be more than a little bit tiresome; tuning into one’s inner voice, discovering you are still wanting the best for yourself, wanting only the good and to push away the bad.
-Dualistic dialogue of the unenlightened is what I guess you might call it, rather than the simple acceptance of whatever it is you are given by invisible forces we never catch sight of.

-I’m travelling solo, on my own, just myself, and if I so wish I can keep all contact down to a bare minimum, need hardly have to raise myself above or beyond the basics of interaction in order to get things done, don’t have to do any more than that.
-Solitary bird flyin’ high in the sky!
-If that is what transpires then we shall see what I have to say about it, but sailor boy lost might also kick in, find me getting into conversations with others merely for the company.
-Hope not, it would be nice to go beyond that, inhabit the realm of the confident alone and be happy there, to rest easy.
+Trips are so often predicated on these two things, which can be more than a little bit tiresome.
+Tuning into one’s inner voice, discovering you are still wanting the best for yourself and trying to push away the bad.
+The dualistic dialogue of the unenlightened is what I guess you might call it, rather than a simple acceptance of what is, whatever is handed down to you by those invisible forces we will never catch sight of.
+Travelling solo, on my own, just myself, and if I so wish I can keep all contact down to a bare minimum, hardly need to raise myself above or beyond the basics of interaction in order to get things done, really don’t have to do any more than that.
+Solitary bird, flyin’ high in the sky.
+If that is what transpires then we shall see what I have to say about it, but sailor boy lost might also kick in too, find me getting into conversations with others merely for the company.
+Hope not, it would be nice to go beyond that, inhabit the realm of the confident alone and to be happy there, to rest easy.

 18/2

-Yesterday went something like this.
+Yesterday went something like this –

-The car ride from Woodlands to Tiruvannamalai came in at 4800 rupees and with a healthy tip to the driver for a no messin’ delivery it meant I didn’t get much change out of 5500.
-So be it, I wanted to get there quick and for that to happen there was a price to be paid.
-It took 1 hr 40 mins from Woodlands ridin’ through southern Chennai until we got to the toll booth and the highway, more or less all of it on the slow crawl due to the traffic.
-Further down the road, over 2 hours into the journey, a stop for delicious plain dosas, but apart from that it was on with the show, speeding through the countryside of Tamil Nadu in order to reach my destination.
-My arrival in Tiruvannamalai was different this time around due to road works which meant we had to hit the dust tracks by the railway in order to get over the other side of the line because the usual route was blocked, but it was little more than a minor diversion.
+The car ride from Woodlands to Tiruvannamalai came in at 4800 rupees and with a healthy tip to the driver for a no messin’ delivery it meant I didn’t get much change out of 5500 at the end of it all.
+So be it, I wanted to get there quick and for that to happen there was a price to be paid, quite literally.
+It took 1 hr 40 mins from Woodlands jus’ ridin’ through southern Chennai until we got to the toll booth and the highway, more or less all of it on the slow crawl due to the intensity of the traffic.
+Further down the road, over 2 hours into the journey, there was a stop for delicious plain dosas, but apart from that it was on with the show, speeding through the countryside of Tamil Nadu in order to reach my destination.
+My arrival in Tiruvannamalai was different this time around due to road works which meant we had to hit the dust tracks by the railway line in order to get over to the other side because the usual route was blocked, but it was little more than a minor diversion, nuthin’ to get too excited about.
+Unfortunately this didn’t stop it from being the case that the Athena Hotel did indeed turn out to be some way out of town, definitely more than the 1 km walk from the centre as indicated on Booking.com.
+So it was a realisation of my worst fears, with the distance more like 3 km if I were to hazard a guess, and therefore something of a bitter disappointment.

-The Athena Hotel turned out to be some way out of town, definitely more than the 1 km walk from the centre indicated on Booking.com, so realising my worst fears, as the distance more like 3 km if I were to hazard a guess and therefore something of a bitter disappointment.
-Predictably enough I experienced an initial feeling of disorientation over this, with my main thought being just how was I going to get to the ashram each and every day without gettin’ run over, for the road the hotel was on was busy.
-Miserable thoughts and it took me a little while to steady myself, to get back on track, to come to terms with the reality of my situation, which was that I’d booked a duff place in which to stay.
-Guess my arrival at the Athena was mid-afternoon, something like 2.30, and I soon had to fight those worries of how was I going to stand it there for the next five days, how was I going to make it to the ashram without breaking a leg due to being so far out of town.
-Just goes to show that I have to accept these things sometimes just go with the territory, in the eyes of the bigger picture they are nothing, absolutely nothing to be concerned about, despite my feelings of quiet rage over having ended up in Turkey Town.
+Predictably enough I experienced an initial feeling of crushing disorientation over this, with my main thought being just how was I going to make it to the ashram each and every day without gettin’ run over, because the road the hotel was on was busy.
+Miserable thoughts if truth be told, and it took me a little while to steady myself, to get back on track, to come to terms with the reality of the situation, which was that I’d stiffed it and booked a duffer of a place in which to stay.
+Guess my arrival at the Athena Hotel was mid-afternoon, something like 2.30, and I soon had to fight those worries of how was I going to stand it there for the next five days, how was I going to make it to the ashram without breaking a leg due to being so far out of town.
+Goes to show that I have to accept these things sometimes just go with the territory, in the eyes of the bigger picture they are nothing, absolutely nothing, despite my feelings of quiet rage over having ended up in the Athena.

 19/2